rayyanshaheer/Social-Media-App/README.md

 This Social Media App operates entirely through the console, providing a text-based interface for users to interact with.

+## Sequence Diagram

+A sequence diagram illustrating the flow of the application is included in the repository.
+You can find it in the file `sequenceDiagram.md` or view the image `sequenceDiagram.png` for a visual representation.

 ## Usage

 To use this Console-Based Social Media App, compile the provided C++ files and run the executable.
 Follow the on-screen instructions to navigate through the menu and perform various actions such as signing up, signing in, creating posts, adding friends, sending messages, and more.